 ISO 27000, along with other standards like ISO27002, sets out requirements for an ISMS.
 Those requirements talk a lot about the plans, processes, and documentation that underpin your technical implementation, rather than on any technical or physical specifics.

 The ISO 27000 family of standards about how you set up that continuous improvement process for your organisation.
 What it’s not is a specific, prescriptive recipe for what that process looks like and what security safeguards you must have.
-That approach from ISO 27000 can work for organisations large and small.
+The flexible, evidence-based approach from ISO 27000 can work for organisations large and small.

 What you get out of it is an information security management system (ISMS).
 Now, you might think that this is a website you log into to check on compliance and to detect important changes.
 Actually, no. An ISMS consists of the policies, procedures, guidelines, and associated resources and activities, collectively managed by an organization, in the pursuit of protecting its information assets (that’s what the standard says).
 It’s basically some documentation so that people in the company can see how you do information security.